Work Around the World With These Remote Year Alternatives

 Cost Includes: Accommodation and utilities, co-working space and fitness studio membership, access to local city hosts

-Nomad Academy is unique as the program includes classroom learning experiences.
+Uprise Academy is unique as the program includes classroom learning experiences.
 Members travel through two countries in 12 weeks, all while taking an online course on entrepreneurship.

-During the Nomad Academy experience, the learning is just as important as traveling.
+During the Uprise Academy experience, the learning is just as important as traveling.
 Days are filled with jam-packed workshops, personal mentoring, and co-working, so this travel and work experience is sure to be a busy one.

-Nomad Academy is an excellent option if you’re looking to gain valuable entrepreneurial and personal growth experience while on the road.
+Uprise Academy is an excellent option if you’re looking to gain valuable entrepreneurial and personal growth experience while on the road.

 This work and travel program is quite the commitment, though.
 Digital nomads must be happy to sign up for the full twelve weeks at a significantly higher price than most other experiences on this list.
-You may well discover your future career from the scheme, so Nomad Academy may easily be worth the time and money investment.
+You may well discover your future career from the scheme, so Uprise Academy may easily be worth the time and money investment.